 It is a great platform for experimenting with kernel as well as userspace code and has much lower entry barrier than mainstream operating systems.
 But it is still a large enough system to not be considered a toy :-).

-Among past successful projects there were for example Support C++ runtime, IPv6 support or Linux syscall emulation layer.
+Among past successful projects there were for example Rust support, network packet capture or software RAID support.

 MSIM